radudiaconu0/api-requirements/README.md

 ## Responses

-Many API endpoints return the JSON representation of the resources created or edited.
-However, if an invalid request is submitted, or some other error occurs, Gophish returns a JSON response in the following format:
+This endpoint will return the following format:

 ```javascript
 {